HSchmale16/Project1_auto-aquaponics/README.md

 # Quick Note about the School Network and SSH
 If connecting over the router wired you need to delete the default route for the wired if you want to connect to the internet via the wireless.

+# Setup
+The `sysconf` folder holds all of the configuration that needs to be placed in various locations on the NUC.
+This project practices proper isolation.